Samillion/ModernZ/README.md

 ## Extras

-The following scripts are ones I wrote and maintain, feel free to use them if they're useful to you.
+The following scripts are maintained by me.
+Feel free to use them if they're useful to you.

 - [Pause-Indicator-Lite](/extras/pause-indicator-lite) - A simple script that displays an indicator on pause
-- [PiP-Lite](/extras/pip-lite) - Add a PiP mode (Picture-in-Picture) to ModernZ pin button and when `ontop` is enabled
+- [PiP-Lite](/extras/pip-lite) - Add a PiP mode (Picture-in-Picture) via the ModernZ pin button or when `ontop` is enabled
 - [ytdlAutoFormat](https://github.com/Samillion/mpv-ytdlautoformat) - A simple mpv script to automatically change `ytdl-format` (yt-dlp) for specified domains
 - [BoxtoWide](https://github.com/Samillion/mpv-boxtowide) - A simple mpv script to change the aspect-ratio of video files/streams to a specific target ratio automatically